The mission of Macalester College's Civic Engagement Center

 Volunteer with local schools and children's programs; participate in monthly trainings in literacy, education, and children's issues; help plan and promote children's events on campus.

-Visit our office - Markim Hall, 2nd Floor.
+Visit our office - Markim Hall, third Floor.
 We'll be happy to provide you with information on the numerous ways to connect with the dynamic urban environment of the Twin Cities.

 1600 Grand Avenue, Saint Paul, MN 55105,